tarikmuminovic/workers-app/README.md

 Workers app is Spring boot app that provides shift management for workers.

+## Features

+- Mysql database with pma dockerized
+- Usage of Hibernate ORM and JPA repositories
+- exposed APIs by REST standard
+- documented APIs with OpenApi spec
+- Usage of design patterns
+- Unit tests
+- More...

 ### Prerequisites

 To run/develop project on the local machine it is necessary to have: